-iPhone 13's Cinematic Mode lets you take some amazing video
+Create stunning video with the iPhone 13's Cinematic Mode

 - Slide your finger across the clip reel until you get to the part you want to edit.

-- Tap another part of the clip to change the focal point manually.
+- Tap another part of the clip to change the focal pointmanually.
 There will now be an icon in the upper left corner to indicate Manual Tracking.

-- Underneath the clip reel, a dotted yellow line appears, which indicates how long the manually adjusted focal point will be tracked for.
+- Underneath the clip reel, a dotted yellow line appears, which indicates how long the manually adjusted focal point will be tracked.

 - Tap on the dotted yellow line to bring up a trash can.
 This allows you to remove the manually tracked focal point.